ehn-dcc-development/hcert-testdata/hcert_spec.md

 This corresponds to the COSE algorithm parameter **ES256**.

-- **Fallback Algorithm** The fallback algorithm is RSASSA-PKCS#1 v1.5 as defined in (RFC 3447) with a modulus of 2048 bits in combination with the SHA-256 hash algorithm as defined in (ISO/IEC 10118-3:2004) function 4.
+- **Fallback Algorithm** The fallback algorithm is RSASSA-PKCS#1 v1.5 as defined in ([RFC 3447](https://tools.ietf.org/html/rfc3447)) with a modulus of 2048 bits in combination with the SHA-256 hash algorithm as defined in (ISO/IEC 10118-3:2004) function 4.

 This corresponds to the COSE algorithm parameter: **RS256**

-## Electronic Health Certificate Payload information

-The Payload consists of a set of claims (in CWT terminology).
+### Key Identifier

+The Key Identifier (**kid**) Claim is used by Verifiers for selecting the correct public key from a list of keys pertaining to the Issuer (**iss**) Claim.
+Several keys may be used in parallel by an Issuer for administrative reasons and when performing key rollovers.
+Key Identifiers are selected by the responsible Issuer and is REQUIRED to be unique per Issuer.

-### The Issuer Identifier Claim
+###  Issuer

-The Issuer (**iis**) claim is a string value which SHALL hold the identifier of the entity issuing the EHC.
+The Issuer (**iss**) claim is a string value which SHALL hold the identifier of the entity issuing the EHC.
 The namespace of the Issuer Identifiers MUST be agreed between the Participants, but is not defined in the specification.
 The Claim Key 1 is used to identify this claim.

-### The Expiration Claim
+### Expiration

-The Issuer Signature Expiry (**exp**) SHALL hold a timestamp in the NumericDate format (as specified in RFC 8392 section 2) indicating for how long this particular signature over the Payload SHALL be considered valid, after which a Verifier MUST reject the Payload as expired.
+The Expiration (**exp**) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating for how long this particular signature over the Payload SHALL be considered valid, after which a Verifier MUST reject the Payload as expired.
 The purpose of the expiry parameter is to force a limit of the validity period of the EHC.
 The Claim Key 4 is used to identify this claim.

 ### The Issued at Claim

-The Issued at (**iat**) claim SHALL hold a timestamp in the NumericDate format (as specified in RFC 8392 section 2) indicating the time when the EHC was created.
+The Issued at (**iat**) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the EHC was created.
 Verifiers MAY apply policies with the purpose of restricting the validity of the EVP based on the time of issue.
 The Claim Key 6 is used to identify this claim.

 ### The Health Certificate Claim

-The Health Certificate (**hcert**) claim is a JSON (RFC 7159) object containing the health status information, which has been encoded and serialised using CBOR as defined in (RFC 7049).
+The Health Certificate (**hcert**) claim is a JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)) object containing the health status information, which has been encoded and serialised using CBOR as defined in ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
 The Claim Key to be used to identify this claim is yet to be determined.

 Strings in the JSON object SHOULD be NFC normalised according to the Unicode standard.
 Decoding applications SHOULD however be permissive and robust in these aspects, and acceptance of any reasonable type conversion is strongly encouraged.
 If unnormalised data is found during decoding, or in subsequent comparison function, implementations SHOULD behave as if the input is normalised to NFC.

-## Issuer Protected Header

-An Issuer Protected Header object that provides the required metadata for the signature SHALL be attached to the Payload as defined by the CWT specification.
-The Issuer Signature Protected Header SHALL include the following parameters:

-- **iid**: Issuer Identifier (bstr)
-- **kid**: Issuer Key identifier (bstr)
-- **exp**: Issuer Signature Expiry (timestamp in ISO 8601 basic format, bstr)
-- **ver**: EHC Specification version (bstr)

-The Verifier SHALL validate the Issuer Signature before any further processing of any of the information of the Payload.

-(NOTE: In this draft, all but the kid parameter are using private COSE header parameter labels)

-## Data compression

-To improve speed and reliability in the reading process of the EHC, the Issuer Signed Payload SHALL be compressed using ZLIB (RFC 1950) and the Deflate compression mechanism in the format defined in (RFC 1951).

 # Transport Encodings